 What are compostable bags or liners?

 Typically, compostable bags or liners are made from corn starch and will break down in the composting process just like food scraps do.
 The certification logo attests that the bags meet the AS 4736-2006 Australian compost ability standard and can break down in a composting facility.

 Where can I get more FOGO compostable bags/ liners from?

-Randwick Council will deliver a pack of compostable liners to all households each quarter.
+Randwick Council will deliver a pack of compostable liners to all households each year.
 If you run out of liners before then, you can order them using the link below or call our Customer Service Centre on or

 Alternatively, you can wrap your food scraps in newspaper or put them straight into your FOGO bin.

 Can I purchase my own FOGO compostable bags/ liners from?

 Yes.
 However, the caddy liner must be green in colour and meet Australian compost ability standard (Only AS 4736-2006).
 It is crucial that you look for the certification logo that attests that the bags have been tested and meet the Australian standards and will completely breakdown during composting.
 Compostable liners must be green so that other coloured bags can be easily identified and removed as contamination.